All Episodes

 Yeah, I think that's the key.

-But it's even it's even better than that, Paul.
+But it's even better than that, Paul.

-It's even better than that because the reason it's better than that is at the very last hour, we had a hundred and sixty-eight hours of bidding on eBay.
+The reason it's better than that is at the very last hour, we had 168 hours of bidding on eBay.

-Eighty hours they said nothing.
+90 hours, they said nothing.

-Interestingly, I've seen a bunch of newspaper editorials, among them the Las Vegas Review Journal castigating and chastising Senator Reed for this transparent effort.
+Interestingly, I've seen a bunch of newspaper editorials, among them the Las Vegas Review Journal, castigating and chastising Senator Reed for this transparent effort.

 They didn't get away with any part of this.

-So in addition to getting um uh this whole thing stuffed back down their throats, when they tried to horn in on it at the very last hour, it fell apart on them even further.
+So in addition to getting this whole thing stuffed back down their throats, when they tried to horn in on it at the very last hour, it fell apart on them even further.

 And I hope you're right.

-I hope this does tell people and illustrate to others that there's no reason to have to sit back and take these kinds of smears, uh mischaracterizations, these assaults, that there are ways to fight back with these people and prevail.
+I hope this does tell people and illustrate to others that there's no reason to have to sit back and take these kinds of smears, mischaracterizations, these assaults, that there are ways to fight back with these people and prevail.

-I don't care what media matters says again.
+I don't care what Media Matters says again.

 Fat chance of that.

-Here's uh here's Kathy Grand Rapids, Michigan.
+Here's Kathy, Grand Rapids, Michigan.

 Nice that you called.